pallavit1631/Excel-Dashboard/README.md

 # Excel-Dashboard
 This consists of a Dataset of Online E-Commerce Company.
-We have to design a Sales dashboard to analyze the sales based on various product categories.
+Designing a Sales dashboard to analyze the sales based on various product categories.

+This consists of a Dataset of pharmaceutical company.
+Designing a dashboard to analyze the sales of products across various regions and brands